Database of Screening Practices

 About the Database

 - A living document with information from 52 jurisdictions (50 states, Washington D.C., and Puerto Rico), the DSP was last updated April 1, 2021.

 - DSP content is based on the best available information at the time of research, including interviews with state regulatory staff.

 If you have questions, or identify information requiring updates, please contact NSPM@nationalenergyscreeningproject.org.

 DSP (v1) was created and populated by Synapse Energy Economics, with input from ACEEE and NESP Advisory Group members.
 Updates and v2 migration were managed by Alaina Boyle, former E4TheFuture project manager, with support from former interns Devin Hubbard and Aisha Tipnis.
-Thanks also to reviewers Tanuj Deora, Uplight; Greg Ehrendreich, MEEA; and Grace Relf, formerly at ACEEE.
+Thanks also to reviewers Tanuj Deora, Uplight; Greg Ehrendreich, MEEA; and Grace Relf, ACEEE.